r8dussau/noobCash/README.md

 ## Usage

-Once every all configurations are done and you're SQL database is running, you can run the *intelliq_api.py* If everything works fine, your terminal should return this:
+Once all the library are well installed, you can run the *run_api.py* If everything works fine, your terminal should return this:

 ```bash
  * Serving Flask app 'run_api'